On robust theorems due to Bolzano, Weierstrass, Cantor, and Jordan: Equivalences for the Bolzano-Weierstrass theorem

 \subsection{Theorems going back to Cantor}

 In this section, we establish \eqref{hong2} from Section~\ref{intro}.
-In particular, we extend Corollary~\ref{zentrum} via a number of equivalences involving basic theorems about the real line or limit points, all going back to Cantor one way or the other.
+In particular, we extend Theorem~\ref{kantnochwally} via a number of equivalences involving basic theorems about the real line or limit points, all going back to Cantor one way or the other.
 While interesting in their own right, our results also provide (positive) answers to questions (Q2)-(Q3) from Section \ref{intro}.
+On a conceptual note, the order type $\eta$ of $\Q$ appears throughout the second-order RM, but Cantor's characterisation of $\eta$ as in $\cloq'$ below is \emph{quite} explosive by Corollary \ref{fexpo}.

-First of all, the \emph{perfect set theorem} or the \emph{Cantor-Bendixson theorem} (see \cite{simpson2}*{V and VI} for the RM-study) imply that an \emph{uncountable} and \emph{closed} set has a perfect subset, and therefore \emph{the original set has at least one limit point}.
-We shall study the latter statement for {closed sets} as in Definition \ref{openset}.
+First of all, the \emph{perfect set theorem} or the \emph{Cantor-Bendixson theorem} (see \cite{simpson2}*{V and VI} for the RM-study) imply that a nonempty \emph{uncountable} and \emph{closed} set has a perfect subset, and therefore \emph{the original set has at least one limit point}.
+We shall study the latter for {closed sets} as in Definition \ref{openset}.
 We note that the modern notion of limit/accumulation point was first articulated by Cantor in \cite{cantor33}*{p.\ 98}. \begin{princ} A non-enumerable and closed set in $\R$ has a limit point. \end{princ} Theorem \ref{fungi} shows that $\BW_{0}^{\fun}$ is equivalent to a version of Principle \ref{akku}, which is interesting as the latter does not mention bijections or injections.
 In particular, Principle \ref{akku} is a sentence of second-order arithmetic\footnote{Let $\accu_{\RM}$ be Principle \ref{akku} formulated with RM-closed sets.
 Since $\ATR_{0}$ implies the perfect set theorem (\cite{simpson2}*{I.11.5}), we have the first implication in $\ATR_{0}\di \accu_{\RM}\di \ACA_{0}$, while the second one follows via the proof of \cite{simpson2}*{III.2.2}.
 We believe that the final implication reverses.} \emph{with one single modification}, namely the use of Definition \ref{openset} rather than RM-closed sets.

 Secondly, Cantor shows in \cite{cantor33}*{p.\ 161, Hilfsatz II} that a collection of disjoint open intervals in $\R$ is countable; this is the first instance of the well-known \emph{countable chain condition}.
 The following principle $\OCO$ expresses the former property \emph{without} mentioning the words `injection' or `bijection'. \begin{princ}[$\OCO$] Let $A\subset \R^{2}$ be such that for any non-identical intervals $(a, b)$ and $(c, d)$ in $A$, the intersection is empty.
 Then $A$ can be enumerated. \end{princ} Let $\OCO_{0}$ be $\OCO$ with the conclusion `$A$ is countable'.
 As will become clear in the proof of Theorem \ref{fungi}, $\OCO_{0}$ is provable in $\RCAo$, akin to how Cantor's theorem is provable in $\RCA_{0}$ by \cite{simpson2}*{II.4.7}.